lalli-flores/MakeASentence/make-a-sentence/README.md

 ##### Application on Mobile Device:
 ![image](https://user-images.githubusercontent.com/60489850/114287616-157a5580-9a1d-11eb-80cb-032e45fe9617.png)

-# If this exercise was not time contrained, possible future enhancements that are possible are:
+# Possible future enhancements:
-1. Beautify web ui with more decorators.
+1. Beautify web UI with more decorators.
 2. Seperate api call and use usecontext and useReducer hooks.
 3. Implement more ui elements for the remaining optional parameters.
 4. Create separate web components for each type of parameter for a better maintainability.